numpy/numpy.org/content/en/learn.md

 sidebar: false
 ---

-The official NumPy documentation lives at https://numpy.org/doc.
+The official NumPy documentation lives [here](https://numpy.org/doc/stable).

 Below is a curated collection of external resources.
 To contribute, see the [end of this page](#add-to-this-list).
 ***